Sharing My Car Accident and Recovery

 By junior year, I had turned a corner and was up to a full schedule.
 By senior year, I was taking extra credits so I could graduate on time (I also took summer classes to catch up), and served as president of the disability honor society, and a student ambassador for disability studies.
 My situation had opened my eyes to so many others like me that had to work twice as hard as everyone else, and I took any extra time I had to be an advocate.
 I took something so awful, so unfair, and I didn’t just overcome it- I used my recovery as an opportunity to help others.

 On June 1, 2019 I graduated against all odds and overcame the prediction of my team of doctors.
-I graduated on time, with an honors degree, and on Dean’s List.
+Despite my car accident and recovery, I graduated on time, with an honors degree, and on Dean’s List.
 I had a full time job offer in finance in a new city, and moved to Atlanta the next day.
 Through persistence, hard work, faith, and a team of friends, family, and doctors to support me, I ultimately found success despite my circumstances.

 Today, in September of 2020, my car accident was just over five years ago, and my life has continued to change in ways I didn’t expect.
 I’m still working at that job in finance, and I’m still dating the boy that asked me out in line for the ferris wheel.
 We just celebrated our four year anniversary, and he moved down to Atlanta to follow me here the spring.
 I still face certain challenges as a result of my accident, but I’ve also begun to realize the good that has come out of it.
 I will never be grateful for what happened to me- it robbed me of so much- but I do see the positive in everything.

 In the moment when you’re in physical pain, it’s hard to realize how lucky you are- I go back to that moment as the car hit me when I was thinking about how grateful I am, and I realize that right now I have so many more things to add to the list.
-I am living on my own, doing what was once impossible- five years ago I couldn’t carry a backpack or remember my own teacher’s name.
-Now I live in an apartment in the city of my dreams, work a high powered job, and even started a blog about things to do in Atlanta on the side.
-I’ve also had the chance to share my story- on my blog, via Instagram, and now on love what matters.
+A year after after my car accident and recovery have ended, I am living on my own, doing what was once impossible- five years ago I couldn’t carry a backpack or remember my own teacher’s name.
+Now I live in an apartment in the city of my dreams, work a high powered job, and even started a blog on the side.
+I’ve also had the chance to share my story about my car accident and recovery- on my blog, via Instagram, and now on love what matters.
 My health will never go back to 100%- some of my injuries are permanent and that comes with a cost.

-As you’re reading this, overcoming your own obstacles, I hope you know that you’re not alone.
+As you’re reading this story about my car accident and recovery, overcoming your own obstacles, I hope you know that you’re not alone.
 Don’t listen when everyone tells you that your dreams aren’t possible.Don’t lose your faith or positive light.
 Find your support system, and hug them tight.
 Keep working hard, keep pushing yourself, be your biggest cheerleader, and above all, have hope.

 Nothing is impossible with God.
 Luke 1:37